 Get yourself connected

-These external capture devices work by adding a link to your PC between your Switch and TV.
-Start by plugging the USB from the capture card into the PC you’ll be using to encode and broadcast video, then plugging the HDMI out cable from the PS4 into the capture card, then use a second HDMI cable to connect the out port from the capture card into your display.
-The capture device acts as passthrough, allowing you to see your gameplay while recording, or in this case, broadcasting it.
-This can add a small amount of input latency to your display, but it shouldn’t be too intrusive.
-Depending on how far your PC is from the TV you’re connecting your PS4 to, you may need longer HDMI cables, so make sure you measure up and order accordingly.
+These capture devices work by adding a link to your PC between your Switch and TV.
+Start by plugging the USB from the capture card into the PC you’ll be using to encode and broadcast video.
+Next, plug the HDMI out from the Switch into the capture card, then use a second HDMI cable to connect the out port from the capture card to your TV or display.
+The capture device uses passthrough to let you see your gameplay while recording, or in this case broadcasting it.
+This can add a small amount of input latency to your display, but shouldn’t be too intrusive.
+Depending on how far your PC is from your Switch display, you may need longer HDMI cables -- so make sure you measure up and order accordingly!

 Choose your streaming software

-Once you have the capture device working on your PC, you’ll need software to send your stream to your service of choice.
+Once you have the capture device working on your PC, you’ll need software to send it to your streaming service of choice.
 There are a few main choices here: Open Broadcast Software Studio (OBS) is the most common choice for beginner streamers as it's powerful and free to use.
-XSplit has tailor-made plugins and can do more complex overlays and transitions, but it also requires a subscription cost for the more powerful features.
-Twitch has also released its own software, Twitch Studio, which will make everything a bit easier if you plan on streaming exclusively there.
+XSplit has tailor-made plugins and can do more complex overlays and transitions, but does have a subscription cost for the more powerful features.
+Twitch also has its own software, Twitch Studio, which could make everything a bit easier if you plan on streaming exclusively there.

 Set up your software and streaming platform

-Once you’ve settled upon your preferred software, you need to set it up.
-Each is slightly different and will have documentation on their main help or FAQ pages to guide you through the specifics in more detail, but we’ll lay out the basics here.
+Once you’ve got your preferred software, you need to set it up.
+Each is slightly different and will have documentation on their main help or FAQ pages to guide you through in more detail, but we’ll lay out the basics here.
 When you’ve decided on which streaming site you want to use -- be it Twitch, YouTube or something else -- find your broadcast dashboard (usually under your account settings, found by clicking your profile picture).
 On the dashboard, there will be something called a Stream Key.
 This string of numbers and letters will identify your account when sending video to the site’s streaming servers, broadcasting it on the right page.
 You'll need this key to link your streaming account to your broadcast software of choice, but make sure you do not share it with anyone else or they will be able to stream to your account without your permission.